 You should take precautions to protect your personal belongings.
 Rooms should be kept locked when not occupied.
 Put your name on your personal property.
-Keep your serial numbers in a separate location and check to see if your parents' homeowner's insurance covers your belongings while at school.
-If not, consider purchasing a policy of your own.
-Individuals who take without permission any items they do not own will be regarded as thieves, will be disciplined immediately and will be subject to suspension.
-Note: Possession of lobby furniture, vacuums, tools or any other residence hall property, without permission, will be treated as theft and brings fines of up to \$100.
+Weimar Institute does not take responsibility for items stolen while students are at school.
+Individuals who take without permission any items they do not own will be regarded as thieves, will be disciplined immediately, and will be subject to suspension.
+Note: Possession of lobby furniture, vacuums, tools, or any other residence hall property, without permission, will result in disciplinary measures.
 Also, anyone in possession of an unauthorized master key will be subject to serious discipline or dismissal.